mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 > This is a blockquote.
 ```

-which renders on the [GitLab documentation site](https://docs.gitlab.com) as:
+It renders on the GitLab documentation site as:

 > This is a blockquote.

-If the text spans across multiple lines it's OK to split the line.
+If the text spans multiple lines, you can split them.

 For multiple paragraphs, use the symbol `>` before every line: